Elliottii/InstaHam/README.md

 In the project directory, you can run:

 ### `npm start`
-### FOR SOME REASON RELOADING PAGE CAUSES "URL NOT FOUND"
 Open [users.metropolia.fi](http://users.metropolia.fi/~eelik/instaham) to view it in the browser.

 The page will reload if you make edits.<br />